KelitaNaidoo/COS730/README.md

-# COS 730 – Assignment 2
-## From Behavioural Models to Optimised Implementation
+# COS730 – Assignment 2: From Behavioural Models to Optimised Implementation

-This repository contains the implementation and supporting material for Assignment 2 of COS 730: Software Engineering I at the University of Pretoria.
+This repository contains the implementation for Assignment 2 of COS 730: Software Engineering I at the University of Pretoria.

 ## Overview